 - work one-on-one with individual learners.

 - encourage learners to have a voice and choice.

 Personal or personalized learning is when learners drive learning with support from the teacher.
 You can use either term “Personal Learning” or “Personalization” because they mean the same thing.
 The confusion brought up questions about who owns and drives the learning or if the learning is being done BY the learner or TO the learner.
 Some organizations feel more comfortable using the term “personalization.”
 All of this is up to you and how you want to adopt any of these approaches in your teaching practice.

 Please let me know what you think of this chart and how you might use it.
 You can either email me at email@example.com, use the contact me on this site, leave a comment below, or share on social media.

-I will be sharing more materials and professional learning opportunities soon, so if you would like to subscribe, go to the top left to connect so you’ll be the first to receive those announcements and resources in the Rethinking Learning Report.
+I will be sharing more materials and professional learning opportunities soon, so if you would like to subscribe, go to the top left to connect so you’ll receive updates, announcements, and resources in the Rethinking Learning Report.